Bowl Me Over

 Can I substitute frozen fruit for fresh?

 Yes, substituting frozen rhubarb for fresh works for this recipe.
-Just be sure to drain it well.
+Just be sure to thaw it first.
+Then drain it well.

 Do I need to refrigerate Rhubarb Pie?